pawanit17/gitlab-java-integration/README.md

 Gitlab4J exposes `pom.xml` which you can use for building depdendent jar files via maven.
 The command to use is `mvn clean -DskipTests dependency:copy-dependencies package`.
 The `-DskipTests` is for skipping the unit tests that come bundled with the Gitlab4J repository.

 # Deep dive
 I have created few projects in Gitlab.com free account.
 As of this project, they look as shown below.
+We will be working with the one in green - `gitlab-java-integration`.

 ![My Gitlab Projects List](images/gitlab-projects-overview.png)